 “We had to identify the zones, verify who was in them, and then make sure we weren’t assigning someone a zone he or she was already in, or to a zone someone else was supposed to be in,” says Minninger.

 There were only a few minor glitches.
 At one branch, for instance, three tellers were mistakenly assigned the same zone, resulting in some bruised ribs.
-At another, a marketer was assigned a zone in Beijing – costing over $30,000 in travel and lodging before the mistake was discovered.
+At another, a marketer was assigned a zone in Beijing – costing over $30,000 in travel and lodging before the mistake was discovered, an amount the company has thus far been able to recover from the employee.

 On the whole, however, things have gone smoothly.
 According to an internal survey, 87 percent of employees are happy in their new zones.

-“At first I resisted but I feel much more positive and productive here,” says analyst Gina Sims.
+“At first I resisted but I feel much more positive and productive in this zone,” says analyst Gina Sims.
 Plus, she says, there’s an extra electrical outlet.